MarcCollado/collado-io/src/markdown/pages/home.md

 I've since remained a programmer aficionado.
 However, curiosity has taken me [all over the place](/work).

 Other than that, I lead a rather minimal life.
+One that I strive — but not always succeed — to optimize for happiness.

-Happiness is influenced by simple ideas: getting enough sleep, moving around, learning new things, eating well, connecting with people...
+Happiness, I found, is influenced by simple ideas: getting enough sleep, moving around, learning new things, eating well, or connecting with people.

 When these habits become routine, days usually look like 📚 [reading](/books), ✍️ [writing](/blog), 🏃‍♂️ [exercising](https://www.strava.com/athletes/marccollado), and 🏗 [building](/work/gamestry).